Written CairoVolt Warranty Delivery Within Egypt

 3. Serial Number on the Cable

 Apple's original cable has a laser-printed serial number — clear and readable.
 Fakes either lack a serial number or it's poorly printed.
-The number is located about 7cm from the connector.
+On a genuine Apple Lightning to USB cable, the "Designed by Apple in California" text and 12-digit serial number are located about seven inches (~18cm) from the USB connector — text significantly closer or farther than that is a sign of a counterfeit.

 4. Flexibility and Durability